-A few of our municipal experts provide specific guidance and tactics they’ve successfully implemented that have helped communities prioritize projects and make the best use of available funding.
+A few of our municipal experts provide specific guidance and tactics they have successfully implemented to help communities prioritize projects and make the best use of available funding.

 Hi, and thank you for coming to today’s podcast with Snyder & Associates.
 My name is Lindsay Beaman and today we’re going to be discussing CIP planning, that’s capital improvement planning, with some of our municipal experts within our company.
 We’ll ask them some questions so we can have a general conversation about how Snyder & Associates can help you with capital improvement planning as we enter planning season.